snyssen/infra-snyssen.be/README.md

+# [ARCHIVED]: config now moved to [mother-of-all-infra](https://github.com/snyssen/mother-of-all-infra)

+Below is only left for posterity.

+---

 # Infrastructure of snyssen.be

 All the necessary instructions, docker files, scripts, etc. necessary for building my self hosted server (almost) from scratch.